Amtrak Credit Cards

 Getting Rid of the Card

-You can cancel your card without losing your Amtrak points.
-They are treated like any other points in your account.
+- You can cancel without worrying about losing your Amtrak points.
+Once you earn them, they are treated like any other points in your Amtrak account.

 blog comments powered by Disqus